-The high population growth rate scenario for Geraldton is forecast to be an increase from around 40,000 residents in 2006 to 100,000 residents by 2031, with an average annual growth rate of 5%.
+The Geraldton Commercial Activity Centres Strategy (2013) forecasts a high population growth rate scenario for Geraldton, with an increase from around 40,000 residents in 2006 to 100,000 residents by 2031, with an annual growth rate of 5%.
 Based on the large number of approved structure plans, the majority of this growth (approximately 63%) is expected to occur in the northern parts of Geraldton.
-A more conservative estimate for population growth is an average annual growth rate of 1.5%, which would see growth to around 50,000 residents by 2031.
+A more conservative estimate for population growth with an average annual growth rate of 1.5%, which would see growth to around 50,000 residents by 2031.
+This low growth scenario is more closely aligned with the WAPC's WA Tommorrow Forecasts.